xulek/MuOnlineConsoleClient/README.md

 ## Usage

-When launched, the client will attempt to connect, log in, and request the list of available characters.
-Once the character list is displayed, use the following command to select one:
+When launched, the client will:

+* Connect to ConnectServer
+* Request and display server list
+* Switch to GameServer upon selection
+* Authenticate and fetch character list
+* Select character and enter the game

+### Commands:

+* `exit` – Gracefully shuts down the client
-* `select <number>`: Selects a character from the list by number.
-Example: `select 1`
+* `select <number>` – Selects a character from the list by index

-After selecting a character and entering the game (`Character is now in-game...`), you can use the following commands:

-* `exit`: Closes the client.
+* `scope` – Lists visible in-game objects
-* `move X Y`: Sends an instant move (teleport) request to coordinates X, Y.
+* `move X Y` – Sends instant move to coordinates
-* `walk <dir1> [dir2] ...`: Sends a step-by-step walk request using the specified directions (0-7).
-E.g., `walk 6 6 5` (N, N, NE).
+* `walk <dir1> [dir2] ...` – Sends directional steps (0-7)
-* `walkto X Y`: Attempts to generate a simple path (up to 15 steps) towards the target coordinates X, Y and sends a walk request. *Note: Ignores obstacles.*
+* `walkto X Y` – Sends a walk sequence toward target position (approximate)
+* `servers` / `list` – Displays available servers (from ConnectServer)
+* `connect <id>` – Connects to a selected server from the list

 **Directions (Standard):**
 0:W, 1:SW, 2:S, 3:SE, 4:E, 5:NE, 6:N, 7:NW

 ## Potential Improvements

-* **Refactor `PacketRouter`:** Use the Strategy pattern or a Dictionary mapping for better organization.
-* **Character State Class:** Encapsulate character state variables into a dedicated class.
-* **Full Pathfinding:** Implement an A* algorithm (requires map data) for the `walkto` command to navigate around obstacles.
-* **Track Other Objects:** Extend the client state to include information about other players, NPCs, and monsters in scope.
+* Full A* pathfinding (obstacle-aware `walkto`)
-* **More Advanced Actions:** Add support for using skills, NPC interactions, trading, etc.
+* Extended support for NPC interaction, trading, skill usage
+* GUI frontend (e.g., Avalonia, WinForms)
+* Packet recording and replay
+* Full character management (create/delete)
+* Auto-reconnect and ping monitoring

 ## License

-The source code of this client is provided under the MIT License (or another license if you choose).
-However, please note that this project utilizes the `MUnique.OpenMU.Network` library, which is subject to its own license.
-Check the license file of the `MUnique.OpenMU` project before using this client commercially or redistributing it.
+This project is released under the MIT License.

+Note: The client uses the `MUnique.OpenMU.Network` library which has its own licensing.
+Check the original repository for full license terms if reusing the networking components in another project.